 1. Retaliation against a student or school employee by another student or school employee for asserting or alleging an act of bullying or harassment.
 Reporting an act of bullying or harassment that is not made in good faith is considered retaliation.

 2. Perpetuation of conduct listed in paragraph (a), paragraph (b), or paragraph (c) by an individual or group with intent to demean, dehumanize, embarrass, or cause physical harm to a student or school employee by:

 a.
 Incitement or coercion;

 b.
 Accessing or knowingly causing or providing access to data or computer software through a computer, computer system, or computer network within the scope of the district school system; or

 c.
 Acting in a manner that has an effect substantially similar to the effect of bullying or harassment.

-(4) By December 1, 2008, each school district shall adopt a policy prohibiting bullying and harassment of any student or employee of a public K-12 educational institution.
-Each school district’s policy shall be in substantial conformity with the Department of Education’s model policy mandated in subsection (5).
+(4) Each school district shall adopt a policy prohibiting bullying and harassment of a student or employee of a public K-12 educational institution.
+Each school district’s policy shall be in substantial conformity with the Department of Education’s model policy.
 The school district bullying and harassment policy shall afford all students the same protection regardless of their status under the law.
 The school district may establish separate discrimination policies that include categories of students.
 The school district shall involve students, parents, teachers, administrators, school staff, school volunteers, community representatives, and local law enforcement agencies in the process of adopting the policy.
 The school district policy must be implemented in a manner that is ongoing throughout the school year and integrated with a school’s curriculum, a school’s discipline policies, and other violence prevention efforts.
 The school district policy must contain, at a minimum, the following components:

 (a) A statement prohibiting bullying and harassment.